An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Conclusions

-$\bullet$~~ Finally, we investigate the properties of their ISM.
-We determine that the star-formation rate in the SMGs is significantly sub-Eddington, with an Eddington ratio of $\sim$\,0.1.
-Using our far-infrared luminosity-limited sample we show that there is no evolution in temperature with redshift in a redshift range of $z\sim$\,1.5--4.0.
-We find the 870$\mu$m sizes of SMGs are consistent with them acting as a homologous population of centrally illuminated dust clouds, and are consistent with a modified blackbody model which has an optical depth ($\tau$) of unity at $\lambda_0\geq$\,100\,$\mu$m.
+$\bullet$~~ Finally, we investigate the scale of the rest-frame far-infrared emission in SMGs.
+We determine that the star-formation rate in the SMGs is significantly sub-Eddington, with a typical Eddington ratio of $\sim$\,0.1.
+We find that the far-infrared spectral energy distributions of SMGs are consistent with a modified blackbody model which has an optical depth ($\tau$) of unity at $\lambda_0\geq$\,100\,$\mu$m, and the 870-$\mu$m sizes of SMGs are broadly consistent with them acting as a homologous population of centrally illuminated dust clouds.

 Our analysis underlines the fundamental connection between the population of gas-rich, strongly star-forming galaxies at high redshifts and the formation phase of the most massive galaxy populations over cosmic time.
-We suggest that the characteristics of these short-lived, but very active systems represent events where massive halos (with characteristic total masses of $\sim$\,4\,$\times$\,10$^{12}$\,M$_\odot$ with high gas fractions transform their large gas reservoirs into stars on a few dynamical times.
-Analysis of the dust continuum morphologies of AS2UDS and ALMA observations of other SMG samples shows that this emission arises from bar-like structures with diameters of $\sim$\,2--3\,kpc in more extended gas disks, which suggests that their strong evolution is likely driven by dynamical perturbations of marginally stable gas disks (\citealt[][]{2019hodge}; Gullberg et al.\ 2019).
+We suggest that the characteristics of these short-lived, but very active systems represent events where massive halos (with characteristic total masses of $\sim$\,6\,$\times$\,10$^{12}$\,M$_\odot$) with high gas fractions transform their large gas reservoirs into stars on a few dynamical times.
+Analysis of the dust continuum morphologies of AS2UDS and ALMA observations of other SMG samples suggests that the continuum emission arises from bar-like structures with diameters of $\sim$\,2--3\,kpc in more extended gas disks, which suggests that their strong evolution is likely driven by dynamical perturbations of marginally stable gas disks (\citealt[][]{2019hodge,2019gullberg}).